Geometric Deep Learning for Structure-Based Drug Design: A Survey: Preliminaries

 \subsection{Other Methods}

-Besides the generative methods discussed above, some other methods such as Reinforcement Learning (RL) \cite{chen20233d}, Genetic Algorithm (GA) \cite{fu2022reinforced}, and Monte Carlo Tree Search (MCTS) \cite{li2021structure, li2022synthesis} are employed to explore the chemical space with desirable properties.
-Furthermore, inspired by molecular dynamics and fragment-based drug design, some novel methods based on virtual dynamics (VD) \cite{guan2023d} and fragment-based molecule generation (Fragment) \cite{zhang2023molecule} are proposed.
+Apart from the generative methods previously discussed, several alternative techniques such as Reinforcement Learning (RL) \cite{chen20233d}, Genetic Algorithm (GA) \cite{fu2022reinforced}, and Monte Carlo Tree Search (MCTS) \cite{li2021structure, li2022synthesis} are utilized to probe the chemical space for properties of interest.
+Additionally, drawing inspiration from molecular dynamics and fragment-based drug design, innovative methods grounded on virtual dynamics (VD) \cite{lu2023d} and fragment-based molecule generation (Fragment) \cite{zhang2023molecule} have been introduced.
+For instance, in generating 3D molecules suited to a target protein, VD-Gen \cite{lu2023d} initializes numerous virtual particles within the pocket.
+These particles are then iteratively adjusted to mirror the spatial arrangement of molecular atoms.
+A 3D molecule is subsequently derived from the stabilized virtual particles.
+In contrast, in fragment-based molecule generation, a motif vocabulary is initially established by isolating prevalent molecular fragments (referred to as motifs) from the dataset.
+During the generative phase, molecules are generated by autoregressively appending new fragments, ensuring the resulting local structures maintain realism.